terezsmitkova/english-for-designers/03-curriculum-vitae/CV-2020-tsmitkova.md

 # Tereza Smitková

-I am a graphic designer living in two worlds, in my creative and in the other normal.
+I am a graphic designer living in the creative universe inside my head.
 Here is a little bit of information about me.

 ## Education